jessicabyrne/crypto-conversion/AnswersToTechnicalQuestions.md

 # How would you track down a performance issue in production?
 Have you ever had to do this?

 Yes I am often tracking down performance issues in production.
 If the problem is on the front end, the DevTools offer a lot of information about network activity, thread tasks, and there's a performance profiler as well.
 It often helps to debug issues in production if there are tools such as Splunk and Dynatrace where you can dig into logs with specific responses, error codes, etc.

+Tools like Lighthouse can also be helpful as it shows how long it took to run and parse different scripts.
+A good rule of thumb is to always add logs as you go to make it easier for engineers coming along later to diagnose.

 # What was the latest technical book you have read or tech conference you have been to?
 What did you learn?